Unification Church: United States v. Sun Myung Moon

-In 1982, Moon was convicted in the United States of filing false federal income tax returns and conspiracy: see United States v.
-Sun Myung Moon.
-He served 13 months of the sentence at the Federal Correctional Institution, Danbury in Danbury, Connecticut.
-The case was protested as a case of selective prosecution and a threat to religious freedom by, among others, Jerry Falwell, head of Moral Majority, Joseph Lowery, head of the Southern Christian Leadership Conference, Harvey Cox a professor of Divinity at Harvard, and Eugene McCarthy, United States Senator and former Democratic Party presidential candidate.
+Moon served 13 months of the sentence at the Federal Correctional Institution, Danbury in Danbury, Connecticut.
+The case was protested as a case of selective prosecution and a threat to religious freedom by, among others, Jerry Falwell, head of Moral Majority, Joseph Lowery, head of the Southern Christian Leadership Conference, Harvey Cox, a professor of Divinity at Harvard, and Eugene McCarthy, United States Senator and former Democratic Party presidential candidate.

 Crown of Peace event in Washington DC

-On March 23, 2004, at a ceremony in the Dirksen Senate Office Building, in Washington, D.C., Moon crowned himself with what was called the "Crown of Peace".
+On March 23, 2004, at a ceremony in the Dirksen Senate Office Building, in Washington, D.C., Moon crowned himself with what was called the "Crown of Peace."
 Lawmakers who attended included Senator Mark Dayton (D-Minn.), Representatives Roscoe Bartlett (R-Md.) and Elijah Cummings (D-Md.), as well as former Representative Walter Fauntroy (D-D.C.).
-Key organizers of the event included George Augustus Stallings Jr., a former Roman Catholic priest who had been married by Moon, and Michael Jenkins, the president of the Unification Church of the United States at that time.
+Key organizers of the event included George Augustus Stallings Jr., a former Roman Catholic priest who had been married by Moon and Michael Jenkins, the president of the Unification Church of the United States at that time.
 Rep. Danny K. Davis (D-Ill.) played an active role in the ceremony.
 The New York Times, in 2008, suggested that the participation of federal elected officials in this event was a possible violation of the principle of separation of church and state in United States law.